mikeacjones/syntaxsugar.io/posts/2020/optional-query-params-dynamic-sql.md

    AND p.weight_unit_measure_code IN (:weightUnitMeasureCode_0,:weightUnitMeasureCode_1)
 ```

-Great, so no we get a query string that is still parametrized, where each value gets its own indexed parameter key.
+Now we get a query string that is still parametrized, where each value gets its own indexed parameter key.
 In our example, we need our input parameters to look like this:

 ```json
 {